sophiefitzpatrick/Examples/README.md

 # Python Practice

-A space to practice Python and apply new concepts
+A space to practice Python and apply new concepts.
+So far I've covered:

-## Operators
+- operators
-## Recursion
+- recursion